MitraPandit/Chess-Engine/README.md

 # Chess-Engine
-Chess Engine made using HTML, CSS and Javascript along with Data Structures and Algorithms.
+Chess Engine made using Javascript, HTML and CSS along with Data Structures and Algorithms.
 This is a project that shows the integration of Web Development along with DSA.